jyotiyadav94/InsuranceClaims/readme.md

 ![Alt text](<images/image copy 6.png>)

- - Amount_paid_for_insurance and Price_($): There is a high overall correlation between the amount paid for insurance and the price of the vehicles.
+ - **Amount_paid_for_insurance and Price_($)**: There is a high overall correlation between the amount paid for insurance and the price of the vehicles.
 This correlation suggests that as the price of the vehicle increases, the amount paid for insurance also tends to increase.

-- Dealer_Name and Dealer_No: There is a high overall correlation between dealer names and dealer numbers.
+- **Dealer_Name and Dealer_No**: There is a high overall correlation between dealer names and dealer numbers.
 This correlation indicates a strong association between specific dealerships and their unique identification numbers.

-- Engine and Transmission: There is a high overall correlation between the type of engine and transmission used in vehicles.
+- **Engine and Transmission**: There is a high overall correlation between the type of engine and transmission used in vehicles.
 This correlation suggests that certain engine types are commonly paired with specific transmission types.

 The highly correlated features contains the redundant information.
 So we decided to keep only the one features and remove the redundant features.